Sabrinas Organizing

 Crafting a Prep Area on a Budget?

-A folding table that is both standing and sitting height is ideal.
-Putting the craft table away when the company comes over also helps with smaller homes.
-Folding tables go on sale each summer so you can get a bargain if you shop around.
+A folding table suitable for both standing and sitting is ideal.
+Putting the craft table away when the company comes over also helps in smaller homes.
+Folding tables go on sale each summer, so you can get a bargain if you shop around.

 Image of Folding Table 6 ft